botpress/botpress/docs/getting_started/trivia_flows.md

 To define new *Flow-wide On Receive Actions*, simply navigate to the relevant flow, then make sure you aren't selecting any node.
 The left panel should have a tab called *Flow Properties*.
 Under the *On Receive* section, click the *Add Action* button to add a new action.

-Example of use cases for the Flow-wide On Receive:
+> **👓 Examples:** Flow-wide On Receive

-- Audit Trail: Record specific logs of messages received in the scope of this specific flow
+> - Audit Trail: Record specific logs of messages received in the scope of this specific flow
-- Authentication Gate: Run some authentication
+> - Authentication Gate: Run some authentication
-- Sentiment Analysis: Making sure the sentiment of the conversation is staying healthy
+> - Sentiment Analysis: Making sure the sentiment of the conversation is staying healthy

 ### Flow-wide "Transitions"